-Risks that arise from legal disputes are continually identified, analyzed, and communicated within the Company.
+Risks that arise from legal disputes or administrative proceedings are continually identified, analyzed, and communicated within the Company.
 Companies in the health care industry are regularly exposed to actions for breach of their duties of due care, product liability, breach of warranty obligations, patent infringements, treatment errors, and other claims.
 This can result in high claims for damages and substantial costs for legal defense, regardless of whether a claim for damages is actually justified.
-Legal disputes can also result in an inability to insure against risks of this kind at acceptable terms in future.
-Products from the health care industry can also be subject to recall actions.
-This could have a negative effect on our reputation and on the assets and liabilities, financial position, and results of operations of the Group.
+This is especially true for legal disputes in the USA where costs for legal defense and claims for damages can be exceptionally high.
+Legal actions can also result in an inability to insure risks of this type at acceptable terms in the future.
+Products from the health care industry can also be subject to recall actions, which could have a negative effect on our reputation, the financial position, and results of operations.